instaunit/instaunit/README.md

 Tests are described by a simple YAML-based document format.
 Tests and documentation are managed together.

 The test suite document format is straightforward and highly readible.
-Advanced features are also available if you need them, like variable interpolation and referencing the output of previously-run tests from currently-executing one.
+Advanced features are also available if you need them, like:

+* Comparing entities semantically to ignore insignificant differences like whitespace,
+* Referencing the output of previously-run tests from the currently-executing one,
+* Some useful functions which can be invoked in string interpolation.

 Refer to the full [`test.yml`](https://github.com/bww/hunit/blob/master/example/test.yml) file for a more complete illustration of test cases.